Blendify/blender-manual/trunk/blender_docs/manual/modeling/modifiers/generate/mirror.rst

 half of an object and use :kbd:`Alt-D` to create a linked duplicate which can then be scaled on one axis by -1 to produce a perfect mirror-image copy which updates in real time as you edit.

-The Mirror modifier offers a simpler way to do this.
+The Mirror Modifier offers a simpler way to do this.
 Once your modeling is completed you can either click *Apply* to make a real version of your mesh or leave it as is for future editing.

 Using the Mirror Modifier with a Subdivision Surface Modifier
 -------------------------------------------------------------

-When using the Mirror modifier along with a :doc:`Subdivision Surface </modeling/modifiers/generate/subsurf>` modifier, the order in which the modifiers are placed is important.
+When using the Mirror Modifier along with a :doc:`Subdivision Surface </modeling/modifiers/generate/subsurf>` modifier, the order in which the modifiers are placed is important.

 .. figure:: /images/modifier-mirror-subsurf2.png
    :width: 300px

-   Subdivision Surface modifier before Mirror modifier.
+   Subdivision Surface Modifier before Mirror Modifier.

-The above image shows the Subdivision Surface modifier placed before the Mirror one; as you can see the effect of this is that the mesh is split down the center line of the mirror effect.
+The above image shows the Subdivision Surface Modifier placed before the Mirror one; as you can see the effect of this is that the mesh is split down the center line of the mirror effect.
 This is because the Subdivision calculation moves vertices away from the mirror plane, too far away from the *Merge Limit*.